-Adidas and Gucci parasol draws online outcry in China
+Leaky Gucci and Adidas 'sun umbrella' sparks China outcry

 China is a key market for leading luxury brands.

-Last year, sales of luxury goods rose by 36% in the world's second largest economy, according to consultancy Bain and Company.
+Last year, sales of luxury goods rose by 36% in the world's second largest economy, according to consultancy Bain & Company.

 Bain also predicted that China will become the biggest luxury goods market within the next three years.